m-coldewe/sqlalchemy-challenge/README.md

 The second part of the project creates a Flask API using the data queried in the first part.
 The APi consists of six routes: home, precpitation, stations, temperature for the most active station for the previous year, an route that let the user search either by start date, or by start date and end date.

+I received assistance with the graphs from tutor Kourt, and with the syntax for the date routes from my instructor, Haroon.

 ## Result

 Output for precipitation by date: